davidmeadejr/mentalModelAssistant/README.md

 - **Model Suggestion:** Think of a problem, any problem.
 It will suggest relevant mental models that may just guide you to the answer.
 And it will tell you why they're relevant.
 - **Process Guidance:** Ready to break things down?
 It will provide a step-by-step guide to applying the first-principles thinking mental model.
 Plus, it will pinpoint where other suggested models could weave into your thought process.
 - **Resource Recommendation:** Dive deeper through the recommended reading list.
-From blogs to books, these resources will help you understand the suggested mental models in-depth.
+From blogs to books, these resources will help you understand the suggested mental models in-depth. #TODO

 ## Built With